railroadmedia/intercomeo/README.md

 A second parameter is available if you want to explicitly specify a time to set (rather than have the script just grab a timestamp when it runs - potentially relevant if you have a busy queue with this in the "low priority" pile?).

+## Question, Ruminations, Ponderings

+Instead of adding IntercomeoServiceProvider to list of "providers" in `larevel/config/app.php`, can we add it the package somewhere?